wkumagai/online_learning/coolclinememories/activeContext.md

   - `src/strategy/notebooks/ModelTraining.ipynb`
   - `data/strategy/models/` directory with various model implementations
   - `data/strategy/logs/README.txt`
+- Renamed Memory Bank directory from `~coolclinememories` to `coolclinememories` to remove the tilde prefix

 ### Branch Management
 - Identified differences between main and ex-collect branches
 - Synchronized content between branches to ensure no information is lost
 - Main branch now contains all files from both branches
+- Updated GitHub repository with the latest changes, including the Memory Bank directory rename

 ## Current State
 - The main branch is now the source of truth, containing all project files
 - The ex-collect branch has the src directory contents restored but is missing some test files
 - The project structure follows the modular architecture defined in the system patterns
+- Memory Bank directory has been renamed to `coolclinememories` for better compatibility and consistency

 ## Active Decisions